kriteja/kriteja/README.md

 I’m **Krishna**, a Tech-Enthusiast and an aspiring Cloud Engineer <img src="https://media.giphy.com/media/4KEMBV2Mj1HX3J64Az/giphy.gif" width="50">

-🌱 I’m currently focusing on <a href="https://aws.amazon.com/">AWS</a> and DevOps with a couple of programming languages & scripts such as Python, JSON, BASH, etc. <br>
+🌱 I’m currently learning on <a href="https://aws.amazon.com/">AWS</a> Linux, and DevOps with a couple of scripts & programming languages such as Python, JSON, BASH, etc. <br>
 📝 Furthermore, I'm looking forward for GCP, & Azure working-level knowledge.